DREAMS-lab/shakebot_motion/README.md

 **Please ensure that proper grouding is done to the components to reduce risk of electrical shocking**
 ## Parameters Setup

 The system has various parameters that be modified by the user.
 For example the GPIO pins, the Hub Diameter and Step Angle can be changed.
 Since the GPIO pins can be changed, the user needs to update the same in the [Parameters.csv](https://github.com/DREAMS-lab/shakebot_motion/blob/master/src/Parameters.csv) file.
 Similarly the Hub Diameter may change if the user decided to use a different belt or hub, so the same had to be updated in the [Parameters.csv](https://github.com/DREAMS-lab/shakebot_motion/blob/master/src/Parameters.csv) file.
+Upon running the calibration file the total step for bed to translate from one end to other end will also be updated and the distance per unit step will also be updated.
 ## Calibration

 The system has a self calibration procedure which will help the user to position bed in the desired postion.
 In order to carry out the calibration the user must follow the following commands in the terminal: